saba0705/Regex-challenge/gist-template.md

-Regex Tutorial
+Regex Tutorial to match an email

 Introductory paragraph

-what is REGEX?
-A regular expression "Regex" is a sequence of characters that specifies a match pattern in text.
-Usually such patterns are used by string-searching algorithms for "find" or "find and replace" operations on strings, or for input validation.

-Summary

-Regular expressions (regex) are powerful tools used in programming for pattern matching within strings.
-This tutorial will break down a specific regex used to match email addresses and explain each component in detail.
-In this tutorial, we will explain the regex pattern used to validate email addresses - /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/.
+This tutorial is going to explain the use of regex to match emails using the expression /^([a-z0-9_.-]+)@([\da-z.-]+).([a-z.]{2,6})$/.
+This can be useful when validating emails using applications/technologies such as Node (Inqurier) or MongoDB.

+A regular expression is a sequence of characters that defines a search pattern.
+This is commonly used to find patterns within a string, find/replace characters within a string or validate input.
+This tutortial will go walk through the components of a regex and how it applies to matching an email.

 Table of Contents

-Anchors
-Quantifiers
-OR Operator
-Character Classes
-Flags
-Grouping and Capturing
-Bracket Expressions
-Greedy and Lazy Match
+Anchors Quantifiers OR Operator Character Classes Flags Grouping and Capturing Bracket Expressions Greedy and Lazy Match Boundaries Look-ahead and Look-behind Regex Components
-Boundaries
-Back-references
-Look-ahead and Look-behind
-Regex Components

-Anchors
-The $ anchor signifies a string that ends with the characters that precede it.
+Anchors The $ anchor signifies a string that ends with the characters that precede it.
 Just as with the ^ character, it can be preceded by an exact string or a range of possible matches.

-Quantifiers
-Quantifiers set the limits of the string that your regex matches (or an individual section of the string).
-They match as many occurrences of particular patterns as possible.
-They include the following:

-1. *—Matches the pattern zero or more times

-2. +—Matches the pattern one or more times

-3. ?—Matches the pattern zero or one time

-4. {}—Curly brackets can provide three different ways to set limits for a match:

-5. { n }—Matches the pattern exactly n number of times

-6. { n, }—Matches the pattern at least n number of times

-7. { n, x }—Matches the pattern from a minimum of n number of times to a maximum of x number of times

-In our email regex, + is used to ensure that there is at least one character in the username and domain name parts.

-OR Operator

-Character Classes

-Flags

-Grouping and Capturing

-Bracket Expressions

-Greedy and Lazy Match

-Boundaries

-Back-references

-Look-ahead and Look-behind

-Author

-A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)
+Quantifiers Quantifiers in this regex includes the + operator, which will connect the users email name + email service + .com.
+Another quantifier for this regex includes {2,6}, which will allow a match range of 2-6 characters for the character set of [a-z.].

+OR Operator The OR operator (|) is used to match one pattern or another.
+Example: cat|dog matches either cat or dog.
+In other contexts, the OR operator can be used to specify alternate acceptable patterns.

+Character Classes The character class in this expression is \d, which matches a single characters that is a digit from 0-9.
+It will only match a single digit such as "4", but not "44".

+Flags Flags modify the behavior of the regex.

+i makes the regex case-insensitive. g makes the regex global, meaning it will find all matches rather than stopping after the first match. m makes the regex multiline, allowing ^ and $ to match the start and end of each line.
+Although flags are not used in our specific email regex, they can be very useful for other regex patterns.
+Grouping and Capturing Capturing group #1 in this expression is ([a-z0-9_.-]+) that matches the user email name.
+The second capturing group is ([\da-z.-]+) which will match the email service.
+Then lastly, capture group #3 is ([a-z.]{2,6}) to capture the .com.

+Bracket Expressions Bracked expressios for email validation includes the character sets of [a-z0-9_.-], which is matching any letter a-z and is case senstive.
+It also matches a character 0-9 and matches the characters "_" , "-" , and "."; [\da-z.-], which is matching a single digit from 0-9, any character a-z (case senstive), and the characters "." and "-".; [a-z.] matches any character a-z(case senstive) and the character ".".

+Greedy and Lazy Match This regrex includes greedy matches.
+Since it includes the + Quantifier, it will match as many times as possible giving back as needed.
+Another greedy Quantifier used in this regex is {} when matching `{2,6} for the last capture group.

+Boundaries Boundaries assert positions in the string.

+\b matches a word boundary.
+\B matches a position that is not a word boundary.
+In our email regex, boundaries are not explicitly used, but they can be essential in other contexts to ensure matches occur at specific word boundaries.
+Look-ahead and Look-behind A regular expression generally matches from left to right.
+This is why lookahead and lookbehind assertions are called as such — lookahead asserts what's on the right, and lookbehind asserts what's on the left.

+Summary Let's break down the regular expression /^([a-z0-9_.-]+)@([\da-z.-]+).([a-z.]{2,6})$/ used for email validation step by step:

+'^': Asserts the position at the start of a line.
+This ensures that the entire string will be matched from the beginning.

+'([a-z0-9_.-]+)':
+'(' and ')' create a capturing group for the local part of the email (before the @).
+'[a-z0-9_.-]' is a character class that matches any lowercase letter (a-z), digit (0-9), underscore (_), dot (.), or hyphen (-).
+'+' means one or more of the preceding character class.
+This ensures that the local part has at least one character.
+'@': Matches the @ symbol literally.

+'([\da-z.-]+)':
+'(' and ')' create another capturing group for the domain part of the email (between the @ and the final dot).
+'[\da-z.-]' is a character class that matches any digit (\d), lowercase letter (a-z), dot (.), or hyphen (-).
+'+' means one or more of the preceding character class.
+This ensures that the domain part has at least one character.
+'.': Matches the dot . symbol literally.
+It needs to be escaped with a backslash because a dot in regex means "any character".

+'([a-z.]{2,6})':
+'(' and ')' create another capturing group for the top-level domain (TLD) part of the email (after the final dot).
+'[a-z.]' is a character class that matches any lowercase letter (a-z) or dot (.).
+'{2,6}' specifies that the preceding character class should be matched at least 2 times and at most 6 times.
+This ensures that the TLD has between 2 and 6 characters.

+'$': Asserts the position at the end of a line.
+This ensures that the entire string will be matched up to the end.

+Putting it all together, this regular expression will match a string that starts with one or more lowercase letters, digits, underscores, dots, or hyphens, followed by an @ symbol, followed by one or more digits, lowercase letters, dots, or hyphens, followed by a dot, and ends with a TLD that is between 2 and 6 characters long, consisting of lowercase letters or dots.

+Author This tutorial was created by Saba Pervez a Full stack developer bootcamp student.
+To view my projects please visit: https://github.com/saba0705